Scott Kahan, MD, MPH

 Dr. Scott Kahan is the Director of the National Center for Weight and Wellness.
 He is a physician trained in both clinical medicine and public health.
 He serves on the faculties of the Johns Hopkins Bloomberg School of Public Health, the George Washington University School of Medicine, and the George Washington University School of Public Health and Health Services.

 Dr. Kahan is board-certified in Preventive Medicine, Obesity Medicine, and clinical nutrition.
 In addition to his clinical practice, Dr. Kahan also works as a public health physician specializing in nutrition and obesity policy.
-He serves as the Director of the Strategies to Overcome and Prevent (S.T.O.P.)
+He serves as the Medical Director of the Strategies to Overcome and Prevent (S.T.O.P.)
 Obesity Alliance, a George Washington University-based coalition of more than 70 organizations that drive innovative and practical strategies to address obesity, and whose leadership board includes former Surgeon General Richard Carmona.

 Dr. Kahan has advised the White House, U.S House of Representatives, U.S. Food and Drug Administration (FDA), and numerous national and local advocacy groups and public health initiatives pertaining to obesity, nutrition, and chronic disease prevention.
 He teaches several courses on obesity, nutrition, public health, and health behavior change to medical students, graduate students, and undergraduate students.
 He created and teaches the first course devoted to obesity and nutrition at the George Washington University School of Medicine, as well as the first undergraduate course devoted to obesity at Johns Hopkins University.
 He has served as the Co-Director of the George Washington University Weight Management Program and the Associate Director of the Johns Hopkins Weight Management Center, as well as core faculty of the Johns Hopkins Preventive Medicine Residency Program.